 This review about Markets.com is a deep and independently review written by a real trader.
 It will focus on cryptocurrency trading on Markets.com´s different trading platforms.
-See also out Markets.com summary which is a summary of the platform with no personal opinions.
+Market.com is a CFD trading platform with Bitcoin CFD trading, crypto CFD trading and many other assets for trading.

 Cryptocurrencies on Markets.Com

 We mainly trades cryptocurrencies, so we checked out what’s available.
 We discovered Markets.com offers Bitcoin, Dash, Ethereum Classic, Ethereum, Litecoin, and Ripple.